 Check out our Batman/Catwoman: The Gotham War reading order to find out how to read this crossover.

-Batman/Catwoman: The Gotham War will be available throughout September and October.
+Batman/Catwoman: The Gotham War was released throughout September and October.

 Wesley Dodds: The Sandman #1